Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 10. Toss roasted chicken legs with sriracha for a spicy, wing-inspired meal!

 On the keto diet, spicy foods like sriracha that contain capsaicin can improve satiety and increase fat burning.
-Quit asking ‘is sriracha keto?’ and start enjoying this sauce, as well as other 0 carb hot sauces, with your favorite keto dishes today!
+Stop wondering if sriracha is keto and start enjoying this sauce, along with other zero-carb hot sauces, with your favorite keto dishes today!

 Frequently Asked Questions